TheCandidStartup/TheCandidStartup.github.io/_drafts/unit-test-code-reuse.md

 # Custom Matchers

 Can we do better?
-Yes we can, if we're prepared to put some effort in.
+Yes, if we're prepared to put some effort in.
 Vitest allows you to [extend](https://vitest.dev/guide/extending-matchers.html) the set of matchers available to use with `expect`.

 ```ts
 function fail(message: () => string, _actual: unknown, _expected: [SequenceId, boolean, number]) {